 1st Place

-The CAFLS Undergraduate Research Initiative offers funding to individual undergraduate students enrolled in a CAFLS major working under the mentorship of a CAFLS faculty member.
+The CAFLS Undergraduate Research Initiative offers funding for individual undergraduate students enrolled in a CAFLS major to conduct a research project under the mentorship of a CAFLS faculty member.

 “I think that undergraduate research can help you refine skills that aren’t always present in the classroom or within coursework.
 It led me to pursue a Master’s degree and working with a faculty member 1 on 1 showed me that Clemson faculty wants the best for their students. ”